NACDL to Focus on Service and Support for Members, Clients, and Community Throughout Virus EmergencyLearn More

-NACDL supports changes in eyewitness procedures that are proven to improve the reliability of eyewitness testimony without impeding police investigations.
-Among the most important reforms is the adoption “double blind” sequential lineup procedures, which means that suspects are shown one by one to the witness, which reduces the possibility of the witness picking the person who looks most like the culprit.
+NACDL supports changes in eyewitness procedures that are proven to increase the reliability of eyewitness testimony without impeding police investigations.
+Among the most important reforms is the adoption “double blind” sequential lineup procedures, in which suspects are shown one by one to the witness.
+This reduces the possibility of the witness picking the person who looks most like the culprit.
 This also means that the procedure is conducted by a police officer who does not know the identity of the suspect, which thus prevents the officer from unconsciously or consciously providing cues to the witness.

 In 2019, New Mexico and Oklahoma's state legislatures passed eyewitness identification measures.
 New Mexico's HB 342 requires training for law enforcement in the area of eyewitness identification.
 Oklahoma's SB 798 now requires all law enforcement agencies in the state to adopt a written policy on eyewitness identification procedures, including blind administration of lineups/photo arrays.